-• Air Force Missile Defense Agency
+- Missile Defense Agency

-• Air Force Academy National Geospatial-Intelligence
+- National Geospatial-Intelligence Agency

-• Army Agency

-• Army Corps of Engineers National Guard
+- National Guard

-Coast Guard National Security Agency
+- National Security Agency

-Coast Guard Academy National War College
+- National War College

-Defense Advanced Research Projects Naval Academy
+- Naval Academy

-Agency (DARPA) • Navy
+- Navy

-• Defense Intelligence Agency Office of Naval Research
+- Office of Naval Research

-Marine Corps Pentagon Force Protection Agency
+- Pentagon Force Protection Agency

-• Military Academy (West Point) Tricare Health System
+- Tricare Health System

-• U.S. Naval Observatory
+- U.S. Naval Observatory

 A. Responsibilities

 Research involving human subjects must adhere to the UCCS IRB SOPs as well as those in the Department of Defense Instruction on human subjects research (DoDI 3216.02).
 It is the responsibility of the PI and (when applicable) the PI's faculty advisor to understand and comply with these guidelines.
 The DoD has some human subjects research requirements which are unique to DoD.
 Examples of issues which are unique to the DoD include research involving classified military information, or when research involves the recruitment of military personnel: